mmphego/mmphego.github.io/_posts/2021-01-16-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 - Alert manager: This allows us to create alerts with Prometheus
 - Operator: This is the application itself
 - Exporter: This is responsible for getting the logs from the nodes
-- Graphana and other matrics tools
+- Grafana and other metrics tools

 ```bash
 kubectl get pods --namespace=monitoring